fommil/fpmortals/manuscript/complete.md

 A>     reverse.foldLeft(z)((right, left) => op(left, right))
 A> ~~~~~~~~
 A>
-A> but the concept of reversing is not universal and this workaround A> cannot be used for all data structures.
-Let's say we want to find A> out if there is a small number in a `Stream`, with an early exit:
+A> but the concept of reversing is not universal and this workaround cannot be used A> for all data structures.
+Say we want to find a small number in a `Stream`, with A> an early exit:
 A>
 A> {lang="text"}
 A> ~~~~~~~~